jkrumow/TBStateMachine/README.md

 ### Switching States

-Register an event handler from a given event and target state:
+You can register an event handler from a given event and target state:

 ```objective-c
 [stateA registerEvent:eventA target:stateB];
 ```

-Register an event handler from a given event, target state, action and guard block:
+You can also register an event handler with additional action and guard blocks:

 ```objective-c
 [stateA registerEvent:eventA